 One of the most critical factors in any divorce is determining care, custody, and financial support for the children of the divorcing couple.
 In Missouri, the family court has a strict duty to ensure the safety of children involved in a divorce and to rule in favor of preserving their best interests.
-If you are a parent considering divorce in Columbia, MO, it’s helpful to understand the state’s laws surrounding child custody and what to expect from a child custody determination.
+If you are a parent considering divorce in Columbia, MO, it’s helpful to understand the state’s laws surrounding child custody and what to expect from a child custody determination in Columbia, MO.

 An experienced Columbia, MO family law attorney is one of the best available resources for anyone facing a child custody determination.
 Regardless of whether you intend to pursue divorce litigation or alternative dispute resolution in your divorce case, the Columbia, MO family court system will ultimately need to review and approve the plan for care and custody of your children to finalize your divorce.
 Learn what to expect when it comes to these determinations and what you can do to preserve your parental rights.